Ai Accountant

 Key takeaways

-• Not all mismatches are errors, timing differences, amendments, and end of month credit notes often explain variances, provided the audit trail is clear.
+• Not all mismatches signal errors.
+Timing differences, amendments, and end of month credit notes commonly explain variances, provided the audit trail is complete and consistent.

-• Since January 2022, mismatches can be treated as self-assessed tax, strong reconciliation reduces the risk of recovery actions and notices.
+• Since January 2022, mismatches can be treated as self-assessed tax.
+Strong reconciliation reduces the risk of DRC-01B intimations, recovery actions, and GSTIN suspension.

-• Structure your reconciliation with a repeatable workflow, ledger tie-outs, and an action log, this builds reviewer confidence and prevents year-end surprises.
+• Structure your reconciliation with a repeatable workflow: rate wise breakup, section to table mapping, ledger tie-outs, and a variance action log.
+This prevents year-end surprises and builds reviewer confidence.

 Why matching GSTR-1 and GSTR-3B outward supplies matters for compliance

-Think of GSTR-1 as the detailed outward supply statement and GSTR-3B as the liability summary, when they diverge, flags go up.
-The risk is not theoretical, differences can invite recovery without prior notice under Section 79.
-Many practitioners see this through GST notices, which often follow persistent unexplained differences.
+Think of GSTR-1 as the detailed outward supply statement and GSTR-3B as the liability summary.
+When they diverge, flags go up.
+The risk is not theoretical.
+Differences can invite recovery without prior notice under Section 79, or trigger Form DRC-01B intimations requiring response within 7 days.

-This perspective is reinforced by independent coverage and practitioner guides, for context see Economic Times coverage on recovery for outward supply differences and this analysis of GST mismatches guide.
+This perspective is reinforced by independent coverage and practitioner guides.
+For context, see Economic Times coverage on recovery for outward supply differences and the CBIC circular on self-assessed tax treatment.

 Understanding GSTR-1 vs GSTR-3B structure for outward supplies

-GSTR-1 lists invoice level details by customer type, location, and rate, including B2B, B2C, exports, SEZ, amendments, and credit or debit notes.
+GSTR-1 lists invoice level details by customer type, location, and rate.
+This includes B2B, B2C, exports, SEZ, amendments, and credit or debit notes.
 GSTR-3B summarizes outward liability in Table 3.1(a) for regular taxable supplies, 3.1(b) for zero-rated supplies, and 3.1(c) for nil, exempt, and non-GST supplies.

 Essential data and documents needed before starting reconciliation